 from which the ellipticities are calculated according to the following equation:

-where we have assumed that the intrinsic ellipticities of the sources average to 0, due to their random nature.
-Intrinsic alignments are thought to not contribute significantly to the signal at to current signal-to-noise ratio \citep{Blazek2012}.
+where we have assumed that the intrinsic ellipticities of the sources average to 0 due to their random nature.
+Intrinsic alignments are not thought to contribute significantly to the signal at the current signal-to-noise ratio \citep{Blazek2012}.

 We compute the effective critical surface mass density that we need in our lens model for each lens using the spectroscopic redshift of the lens $z_{\mathrm{l}}$ and the full normalised redshift probability density of the sources, $n(z_{\mathrm{s}})$, calculated using the direct calibration method presented in \citet{Hildebrandt2016, Hildebrandt2018}.

-The effective inverse critical surface density\footnote{We refer the reader to \citet{Dvornik2018} Appendix C for a full discussion of the different definitions of $\Sigma_{\mathrm{cr}}$ that have been adopted in the literature.} can be written as:
+The effective inverse critical surface density\footnote{We refer the reader to \citet{Dvornik2018}, Appendix C for a full discussion on the different definitions of $\Sigma_{\mathrm{cr}}$ that have been adopted in the literature.} can be written as:

-where $D(z_{\rm l})$ is the angular diameter distance to the lens, $D(z_{\rm l}, z_{\rm s})$ is the angular diameter distance between the lens and the source and $D(z_{\rm s})$ is the angular diameter distance to the source.
+where $D(z_{\rm l})$ is the angular diameter distance to the lens, $D(z_{\rm l}, z_{\rm s})$ is the angular diameter distance between the lens and the source, and $D(z_{\rm s})$ is the angular diameter distance to the source.

-The galaxy source sample is specific to each lens redshift with a minimum photometric redshift $z_{s} = z_{\mathrm{l}} +\delta_{z}$, with $\delta_{z} = 0.2$, where $\delta_{z}$ is an offset to mitigate the effects of contamination from the group galaxies \citep[for details see also the methods section and Appendix of][]{Dvornik2017a}.
-We determine the source redshift distribution $n(z_{\mathrm{s}})$ for each sample, by applying the sample photometric redshift selection to a spectroscopic catalogue that has been weighted to reproduce the correct galaxy colour-distributions in KiDS \citep[for details see][]{Hildebrandt2018}.
-The accuracy of this method, determined through mock data analysis, is sufficient for our study \citep{Wright2018}.
+The galaxy source sample is specific to each lens redshift with a minimum photometric redshift $z_{s} = z_{\mathrm{l}} +\delta_{z}$, with $\delta_{z} = 0.2$, where $\delta_{z}$ is an offset to mitigate the effects of contamination from the group galaxies \citep[for details, see also the methods section and Appendix of][]{Dvornik2017a}.
+We determine the source redshift distribution $n(z_{\mathrm{s}})$ for each sample by applying the sample photometric redshift selection to a spectroscopic catalogue that has been weighted to reproduce the correct galaxy colour-distributions in KiDS \citep[for details see][]{Hildebrandt2018}.
+The accuracy of this method, which is determined through mock data analysis, is sufficient for our study \citep{Wright2018}.
 We correct the measured ellipticities for the multiplicative shear bias per source galaxy per redshift bin as defined in \citet{Hildebrandt2018} with the (small) correction values estimated from image simulations \citep{Kannawadi2018}.